clojurists-together/clojuriststogether.org/content/news/2025/2025 Long Term Funding Ballot Information.md

 - Solidify current public API
 - Address all 12 current issues (mostly enhancements)
 - Publish editor plugins/extensions for Emacs and VS Code.
 These are fairly simple extensions that just involve some basic clj-rewrite functionality for wrapping/unwrapping forms.
 I've already created initial working versions of both (emacs and VSCode) locally.
 - Produce written and/or video documentation of my current live hot-reloading dev environment for JVM Clojure, with versions for both Leiningen and Deps.
-I recently issued a PR to add this to test-refresh - https://github.com/jakemcc/test-refresh/pull/91.
+I recently issued a PR to add this to [test-refresh](https://github.com/jakemcc/test-refresh/pull/91).
 This sort of thing could also potentially be incorporated into other similar projects such as metabase/hawk and tonsky/clj-reload.
 - For ClojureScript developers using Fireworks in a browser dev console, I went off the deep-end and made a dedicated Chrome extension to enable the setting of the Chrome DevTools console background and foreground color with a very nice GUI interface.
 Would be cool to get this working in most other Chromium-based browsers, and potentially Firefox, if there is any demand for it.
 - https://github.com/paintparty/fireworks?tab=readme-ov-file#setting-the-background-color-and-font-in-chrome-devtools-clojurescript